Children are fascinated by leaves.

 - Once it’s completely dry, it’s time to add the eyes.
 Follow the instructions on the eyes that you bought.
-Mine were really simple.
+Mine was really simple.
 I made a little hole and they screwed through the material, then I put a little cap on the back.
 So easy!

 - Next, turn the two bits of material together with the painted sections facing each other.
 Cut around the edge, leaving a 2cm gap from the edge of the painted leaf.